7.9. Matrices

 /* M[1, 2] == 12 */

-As with vectors, out of bounds indexing is an error on Matrices.
+As with arrays, out of bounds indexing is an error on Matrices.

 To see the types that matrix may be cast and/or promoted to, see the sections on Type Casting and Type Promotion respectively.